justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/radius/overview.md

 ### Partial rounding

-This group includes all radiuses that maintain the component’s proportions by partially rounding their edges.
+This group includes all radii that maintain the component’s proportions by partially rounding their edges.
 We use multiples of 4px/pt/dp to set the levels of roundness.

 {% contentPageImage {
     src:"../../../../../assets/img/foundations/radius/default-rounding.svg",